 - After the application is approved by pairfam, the scientific use file will be provided by GESIS at a small charge either as download or on CD-ROM (30 €).
 All relevant information will be given to the applicant via email.
 For users who already received the previous release of the German Family Panel from GESIS, the download will be free of charge if the new application form is registered by September 30, 2020 at the latest.

 - Please note that B.A./M.A. students may not order the scientific use file using the application form.
 They can access the data through internal distribution (see below) via their advisor.

 The internal distribution of pairfam data to a third party is authorized only if the other person:

-- works in the context of the research project specified in application form or
+- works in the context of the research project or the same research institute specified in application form or

 - is a student using the data for theses required by the degree program.

 The pairfam data can be used for teaching purposes.
-If students need to get access to the data, reduced datasets should be used to protect privacy.
-The reduced version of datasets can be made accessible to students without completing the distribution form.
+If students need to get access to the data, reduced datasets have to be used to protect privacy.
+All users of the 50% teaching version must now sign a form.

 In the scientific use file we provide the syntax required to produce this reduced version from the original data by generating new datasets that contain only 50% of the cases.